feedhenry-raincatcher/raincatcher-keycloak/README.md

 The contents of this repository are used to create a Keycloak standalone server docker image.
 This image is designed and styled to work with RainCatcher demo solution.

+> *Note*: Image created only for demo purposes.
+It should not be used for production.

-> Note: We do not use official keycloak image as base.
+> *Note*: We do not use official keycloak image as base.
 Image is built on the alpine base to provide a small image to run tests.

 ## Running image